sib-swiss/single-cell-training/docs/day1/introduction_scrnaseq.md

 We will be working with three different datasets:

-- **gbm_dataset**: This will be our most used dataset, we will use it throughout the course
+- :material-zodiac-cancer: **gbm_dataset**: This will be our most used dataset, we will use it throughout the course
-- **pancreas_dataset**: Pancreas cell dataset generated with four different methods.
+- :fontawesome-solid-disease: **pancreas_dataset**: Pancreas cell dataset generated with four different methods.
 We will use it for integration and differential gene expression analysis
-- **deng_dataset**: Cell development dataset, which we will use for trajectory analysis at day 3
+- :material-transit-connection-variant: **deng_dataset**: Cell development dataset, which we will use for trajectory analysis at day 3

+### Loading scRNAseq data

+> :material-zodiac-cancer: This part uses the `gbm` dataset

 Today we will mainly work with the package `Seurat`.
 Load it into your environment like this: